Staying in contact with friends and family back home helps make life in Australia just that little bit easier.

 Alternatively, if you’re here for a while, you can sign up to a plan, which can often provide greater value (and better phones), but comes with a fixed-term contract (usually 24 months).

 If you have got a smartphone, there are a few apps out there that can help you save your dollars while still communicating with the people you want.
-Viber is a great app which uses all your existing contacts.
-It lets you make calls and send messages – all for free.
-It uses your 3G connection to connect with other Viber users, so it’s a great alternative to other methods.
+Viber and WhatsApp are great apps which use all your existing contacts.
+The apps let you make calls and send media – all for free.
+It uses your 3G connection to connect with other app users, so it’s a great alternative to other methods.
 Best of all, it works with any network and any operating system (Android, Windows and iOS).